BitNinja01/golf-cartographer/README.md

 # Understanding the PDF Output

-The 20 narrow PDFs are strategically paired for a complete 18-hole booklet:
+Golf Cartographer exports yardage books through a three-step process that transforms 20 narrow pages into 5 print-ready booklets.

+## Step 1: Export 20 Narrow PDFs (4.25" × 14" each)

+Each narrow PDF contains a hole layout (top) paired with a green detail (bottom).
+The cross-pairing strategy means most holes are paired with a different hole's green:

 | Page | Layout | Page | Layout |
 |------|--------|------|--------|